ibm-cloud-docs/sell/da-get-start.md

 Now that you completed the getting started tasks, you're ready to [continue with the onboarding process](/docs/sell?topic=sell-create-da-product&interface=ui).

-To get an overview of all the tasks involved in the process, see [Checklist for selling deployable architectures on {{site.data.keyword.cloud_notm}}](/docs/sell?topic=sell-checklist-da&interface=ui).
+To get an overview of all the tasks involved in the process, see the [checklist for selling deployable architectures on {{site.data.keyword.cloud_notm}}](/docs/sell?topic=sell-checklist-da&interface=ui).
 {: tip}